If you’re looking for an affordable hotel in Hamburg, see what’s it’s like to stay at the conveniently located Heikotel Am Stadtpark.

 We enjoyed starting our mornings at the Heikotel Am Stadtpark’s breakfast buffet.
 In addition to typical items like cereal, yogurt and fruit, the hotel serves a wide assortment of cured meats, cheese and vegetables.

-Despite its residential location, the Heikotel Am Stadtpark is well positioned for travelers who want to explore the city.
-The following attractions are all easily accessible by metro:
+Despite its residential location, the Heikotel Am Stadtpark is well-positioned for travelers who want to explore the city.
+The following Hamburg attractions are all easily accessible by metro:

 Of course, you can skip these attractions and enjoy the harborside city at your own pace.
 The Heikotel Am Stadtpark is convenient for that too.